ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Why did you believe it would be relevant to the traffic sign application?
 Because we have only 43 classes and it seems we can use moderate size network in order to classify them with a good accuracy.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-Accuracy is greater than 90%, that means model will correctly classify more than 90 images out of 100.
+Accuracy is greater than 95%, that means model will correctly classify more than 95 images out of 100.

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image7] ![alt text][image8] ![alt text][image9]

-The first image might be difficult to classify because ...
+The second and third images might be difficult to classify because there are extra signs on pictures.
+Others seems to be rather easy to classify.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).